Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 • Singapore Savings Bonds

-The bank you opened your SRS account with can advise on what exactly you can use your SRS funds to invest in.
+Check out our piece on the Best Ways to Invest your SRS account monies.
+Otherwise, the bank you opened your SRS account with can advise on what exactly you can use your SRS funds to invest in.

-7. When Can I Withdraw From the SRS Account?
+7. When can I withdraw from the SRS account?

 If you withdraw before retirement age and not for medical/bankruptcy reasons, you will have to pay a 5% penalty, plus you’ll be made to pay taxes on 100% of the withdrawn amount.
 The withdrawn amount will be added to your taxable income when calculating your income tax liabilities for the year.